-Summer is just around the corner and whilst crochet may be more of a winter activity there’s plenty of summer crochet patterns you can enjoy during the warmer weather!
+Summer is just around the corner and whilst crochet may be more of a winter activity there are plenty of summer crochet patterns you can enjoy during the warmer weather!
 Instead of crocheting warm snuggly scarves, opt for lightweight shawl patterns or swap your big banket project for a smaller home accessory pattern like a plant pot cover!
 I recently released the ‘Moss Stitch Plant Pot Cover’ a quick and easy crochet pattern perfect for brightening up your home.

-Speaking of crochet and t-shirts, have you seen my new range of crochet related clothing and accessories?
+Speaking of crochet and t-shirts, have you seen my new range of crochet-related clothing and accessories?
 The recently launched products include t-shirts, mugs and crochet hook cases with hoodies and sweatshirts coming soon.
-All of the products have fun crochet or yarn related quotes printed on them such as the one pictured below – ‘I’m sorry for what I said when I was counting stitches’ which I’m sure many of you can relate to!
+All of the products have fun crochet or yarn-related quotes printed on them such as the one pictured below – ‘I’m sorry for what I said when I was counting stitches’ which I’m sure many of you can relate to!
 I had so much fun designing these and I’m so excited to share them with other crocheters, you can see the whole range on my Etsy store: WillowCrochetShop

 I hope you find your next crochet t-shirt pattern in this list – let me know in the comments which one is your favourite!

-Beginner crocheters may enjoy this pattern with it’s simple front and back rectangular construction.
+Beginner crocheters may enjoy this pattern with its simple front and back rectangular construction.
 It uses basic stitches along with the puff stitch for which a tutorial is included in the pattern.
 Make this t-shirt using a cotton DK yarn such as Stylecraft Naturals Bamboo & Cotton.

-This T-shirt has an unusual construction – instead of being worked bottom-up or top-down it is worked from side-to-side.
+This T-shirt has an unusual construction – instead of being worked bottom-up or top-down, it is worked from side-to-side.
 I have made a sweater using this method and really enjoyed the outcome so I may give this T-shirt a go!

 If you can knit and crochet you can use this pattern to combine both crafts!
 The ribbing on this T-shirt is knitted whilst the main body is crocheted!
 The pattern requires a fine fingering weight yarn and is available in Italian and English.